 - Screen: 14-inch 3K OLED

-- Other: Ceraluminum finish for scratch resistance
+- Other: Ceraluminum finish (scratch-resistant).

 5. HP Pavilion Plus 16